Treevyy/Weather-Dashboard/README.md

   - [Questions](#questions)

   ## Installation
   To install and set up the application, follow these steps: 1.
 Git clone https://github.com/Treevyy/Weather-Dashboard.git --- 2.
-Navigate to the project directory: cd weather-dashboard --- 3.
+Navigate to the project directory: cd WEATHER-DASHBOARD --- 3.
 Right click the root package.json file and click open in integrated terminal --- 4.
 Inside the terminal install the dependencies with the command: npm i --- 5.
 After dependencies are installed run the application with the command: npm run start:dev

   ## Usage
   Open the application in a web browser.
 Enter the name of a city in the search input.
 View the current weather conditions including: city name, date, weather icon & description, temperature, humidity, and wind speed.
 Will be able to view a 5-day weather forecast with: date, weather icon & description, temperature, wind speed and humidity.
 Click on a previously searched city from the search history to reload its weather details.